• Skip to primary navigation

 I use a simple seasoning, like they do in Texas - salt and pepper.
 And…a hint of Ancho chile powder.
 You can skip the Ancho - I’m annoying the Texas purists by adding it - but I like the hint of smoke it brings to the recipe.
 Traditional sides are barbecue sauce, sliced onions, and dill pickles.
 (Slices of cheap white bread would also be appropriate, but I can’t bring myself to buy a loaf of Wonder bread.)

-After all this apologizing, why am I doing this?
+If I feel the need to apologize, why am I doing this?
 Because…oh, my.
 Brisket.
-Sure, it’s not 12 hour smoked, low and slow.
+Sure, it’s not a 12 hour smoked bbq brisket.
 But there’s nothing like the big beefy flavor of brisket.
 And, I don’t always have an entire day to set aside to barbecue.
-If you want brisket in about 90 minutes from the pressure cooker, try this recipe.
+If you want delicious beef brisket in about 90 minutes from the pressure cooker, try this recipe.
 Even the barbecue purists would finish a plate.

 Print